-Zirconium is a silvery-white transition metal with element symbol Zr, atomic number 40, density 6.49g / cm³, melting point 1852 ° C, boiling point 4377 ° C. Because of its complicated preparation process, it is not easy to be extracted, so it is often called “rare metal”.
+Zirconium is a silvery-white transition metal with element symbol Zr, atomic number 40, a density of 6.49g / cm³, a melting point of 1852 ° C, and a boiling point of 4377 ° C. Because of its complicated preparation process, it is not easy to be extracted, so it is often called “rare metal”.
 Beyond the basics we mentioned above, what else should we know about zirconium?
 Check out the 8 interesting facts about zirconium below!

 The discovery of zirconium is mainly due to two chemists, the German chemist Martin Heinrich Klaproth and the Swedish chemist Jöns Jacob Berzelius.
 These two chemists have made extraordinary contributions to the discovery of zirconium.